-A submissive person opens his hands, surrendering all.
-Whereas, a closed tight fist indicates clutching and an unwillingness to yield.
+Submissive people open their hands, surrendering all.
+However, a closed, tight fist indicates clutching and an unwillingness to yield.

 How do you receive a gift?
 Can you properly hold the package with closed hands?
 In order to receive the gifts God has for His children, we must open our hands.
 The same concept works when giving a gift.
 If you clutch the gift, the other person cannot receive it.
 At times, God may be more willing to give than we are to receive.